NLnetLabs/routinator/source/daemon.rst

 and makes the resulting data set available through the built-in HTTP server and via the RTR protocol.

-If you have installed Routinator through the `NLnet Labs software package repository <https://packages.nlnetlabs.nl>`_, the RTR and HTTP servers are only available on localhost for security reasons.
+If you have installed Routinator through our software package repository, the RTR and HTTP servers are only available on localhost for security reasons.
 You will have to explicitly change this setting in the :doc:`configuration file<configuration>` to make the services available to other machines.

 When you have installed Routinator using Cargo, no servers are enbled by default at all.
 You can start the Routinator service using the :subcmd:`server`